 What happens at a conference with a TRAC Fellow?

 The conference is your opportunity to formulate a plan for revising your draft in preparation for final submission to your professor for grading.
-During the conference, the TRAC Fellow may question—and even challenge—specific aspects of your writing in order to stimulate your thinking and generate productive dialogue.
+During the conference, the TRAC Fellow may question — and even challenge — specific aspects of your writing in order to stimulate your thinking and generate productive dialogue.
 The TRAC Fellow will be helpful, but it is your responsibility to make the most of the conference and do your best to leave the session with a clear plan for revision.

 What if you’re already a good writer who doesn’t need “extra help”?

 The simple truth is that all Lehigh students can benefit from working with TRAC Fellows.
-Because writing is a mode of learning that is never mastered, and because professional success depends to a great extent upon lifelong development of discipline-specific sets of writing skills, everyone can benefit from the process of getting feedback and engaging in dialogue about their writing with smart and helpful readers.
+Because writing is a mode of learning that is never completed, and because professional success depends to a great extent upon lifelong development of discipline-specific sets of writing skills, everyone can benefit from the process of getting feedback and engaging in dialogue about their writing with smart and helpful readers.

 How to Apply